Alerts - Administrator Guide - Cortex XDR - Cortex - Security Operations

 CGO MD5

-The MD5 value of the CGO that initiated the alert.
+MD5 value of the CGO that initiated the alert.

 CGO NAME

-The name of the process that started the causality chain is based on Cortex XDR causality logic.
+Name of the process that started the causality chain is based on Cortex XDR causality logic.

 CGO SHA256

-The SHA256 value of the CGO that initiated the alert.
+SHA256 value of the CGO that initiated the alert.

 CGO SIGNATURE

-Signing status of the CGO:
+Signing status of the CGO

 CGO SIGNER

-The name of the software publishing vendor that signed the file in the causality chain that led up to the alert.
+Name of the software publishing vendor that signed the file in the causality chain that led up to the alert.

 Note